gecko0307/bt/README.md

 # 🧰 Banner Toolchain
 HTML banner development tools for Node.js.
-Automate bundling, optimization and packaging of ads, games and other single page web projects.
+Automate bundling, optimization and packaging of animated ads, games and other single page web projects.
 Inspired by and compatible with [SmartHead](https://github.com/smarthead)'s Banny Tools.
 Based on [Rollup](https://rollupjs.org/) and [Fastify](https://www.fastify.io/).

 Warning: Banner Toolchain is currently undergoing a major refactoring, so not all existing functionality is ready for use.